asset-group/U-Fuzz/README.md

   <img src="figs/step4.png" alt="figStep4">
 </p>

-In the mean time, the user needs to input a name for that state.
-You can alternatively copy and paste from the above figure.
+The user may need to input a name for that state.
+She can alternatively copy and paste from the above figure.

 <p align="center">
   <img src="figs/Step4_follow.png" alt="fig-4follow">
 </p>

-**Step 4**: One by one analysis (1 by 1) will be performed.
+**Step 4**: One by one analysis (1 by 1) will be performed to find state filters.

 <p align="center">
   <img src="figs/step5.png" alt="figStep5">
 </p>

-Then, 2 by 2 analysis will be performed if a filter was not found by the previous 1 by 1 step.
+If a state filter was not found by the previous 1 by 1 step, then 2 by 2 analysis will be performed.

 <p align="center">
   <img src="figs/twobytwo.png" alt="fig2by2">